 – Typically you do not need to make a reservation, but if you would like to eat a higher-end spot, it is best to at least call and ask if you can make a reservation.

 – Another thing we love in Costa Rica is all the exotic fruits you can try.
-We have a full post here about must-try fruits and where you can buy them.
+We have a full post about must-try fruits and where you can buy them.

 – Most restaurants here do not have websites.
 Some have Facebook pages, but even then they don’t always include their menu.
 I find TripAdvisor to be the best place to get a feel for various restaurants.

-– There are pharmacies in every town which carry lactose pills, antihistamines etc. but if you know you have a food sensitivity or allergy, we suggest bringing meds you typically use from home.
+– There are pharmacies in every town which carry lactose pills, antihistamines etc. but if you know you have a food sensitivity or allergy, we suggest bringing medicine you typically use from home.
 They tend to be more expensive here and you never know if they will actually carry the medicine you need.

 – Almost all restaurants in tourist areas have their menu in both English and Spanish.